Ralph Wilson Stadium: Concerts

+Bob Seger, Yes, J. Geils Band, and Donovan all performed at Rich Stadium in Orchard Park, NY, for the "Superfest 12" event on August 20, 1977, a massive all-day concert featuring an iconic lineup of rock legends that drew huge crowds.

 Nearly 30 concerts have been held at the stadium, starting in 1974 with Eric Clapton and The Band.

-Several bands have played the stadium multiple times, including The Rolling Stones, who played there in 1975, 1978, 1981, 1997, and 2015.
+Several bands played the stadium multiple times, including The Rolling Stones, who played there in 1975, 1978, 1981, 1997, and 2015.

-The Grateful Dead played the stadium a 5 times including 7/4/86, 7/4/89, 7/16/90, 6/6/92, and 6/13/93 with their July 4, 1989 Truckin' Up to Buffalo performance being documented on Vinyl, CD, and DVD.
+The Grateful Dead played the stadium five times including 7/4/86, 7/4/89, 7/16/90, 6/6/92, and 6/13/93 with their July 4, 1989 Truckin' Up to Buffalo performance being documented on Vinyl, CD, and DVD.

-The Who, Dave Matthews Band, Guns N' Roses, and The Jackson Five have all played at the stadium multiple times as well.
+The Who, Dave Matthews Band, Guns N' Roses, and The Jackson Five all played at the stadium multiple times as well.

-Double and multi-billed concerts have also been scheduled at the stadium.
+Double and multi-billed concerts were also scheduled at the stadium.

 There were notable large concerts that were scheduled to take place at the stadium but were later canceled.
 Led Zeppelin was set to perform at the stadium on their 1977 North American Tour.
 The concert was one of the seven remaining concerts on the tour that were canceled due to the death of lead singer Robert Plant's son.
 A Bruce Springsteen concert, that was originally scheduled at the stadium in 2003, was moved to the smaller Darien Lake Performing Arts Center due to low ticket sales.

 Concert appearances began to wane in the 1990s at the stadium, which ended with Dave Matthews Band and NSYNC each playing a concert in June 2001, with no more concerts at the stadium for 14 years.
 This was due to the combination of a declining number of stadium rock acts, population decline, and the availability of other, more intimate, venues in Western New York such as Artpark in Lewiston, Darien Lake Performing Arts Center in Corfu, the Thursday at the Square series among others, Seneca Niagara Casino, and the KeyBank Center, which opened in 1996, replacing Buffalo Memorial Auditorium in downtown Buffalo.